ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

 // hF, hC, bF, bC are holder variables for the fahrenheit and celsius values from the
-// hygrometer and barometer respectively. var hF, hC, bF, bC, relativeHumidity, pressure, altitude_f, altitude_m;
+// hygrometer and barometer respectively. var hF, hC, bF, bC, relativeHumidity, pressure;

 // Create an Azure IoT client that will manage the connection to your IoT Hub
 // The client is created in the context of an Azure IoT device, which is why